 Amelia & Florence Scanwell: I will be talking about them together, as this is the first episode where they are not in opposition or fear of each other.
 Instead of doing as Quigley in fears that she will spill her secret, Mama Scanwell breaks down and tells her daughter about her past.
 She explains that she was a harlot in the “worst” way and that her blindness was God’s punishment (chances are she has syphilis, so not entirely wrong).
 Upon hearing this, it seems pretty clear that the confession of her past has alleviated at least some of the shame Amelia feels for being in love with a woman.
 After the confession, it’s clear that Florence is more than just a street preacher focused on yelling about Hell in front of whore-houses.
 She is instead a woman who is haunted by her past and uses that shame to “save” others, but in her own shame she wasn’t able to preach forgiveness because she had not felt it herself.
 With Amelia’s forgiveness, will her outlook change?
 But as one secret is removed from Quigley’s arsenal, we learn that she has more.
 Amelia’s kiss at Hades night is in play now, we’ll have to see how it’s used.

-Some of the side moments: Fanny heads to see the doctor and insists on an abortion as the boarding house will force her out.
+Some of the side moments from episode 6: Fanny heads to see the doctor and insists on abortion as the boarding house will force her out.
 The doctor informs her that it’s too late and that the child is almost born.